Papua New Guinean cuisine

-History

-Before the arrival of Europeans, the indigenous people of Papua New Guinea relied on a diet that was highly regional and depended on the natural resources available to them.
-They relied on primary food sources in traditional Papua New Guinean cuisine including crops of root vegetables, fruits, nuts and fish.

-In the 19th century, European explorers, missionaries and traders began to make contact with the islands of Papua New Guinea.
-This period introduced new foods and cooking techniques, especially from the British and Dutch.

-During World War II, the Japanese occupied parts of Papua New Guinea, which impacted local foodways in several ways.
-Japanese soldiers introduced rice as a staple, a food that remains essential to many Papua New Guineans today.

-After WWII, Papua New Guinea's food culture continued to evolve, particularly after the country gained independence from Australia in 1975.
-It is still largely based on locally grown and harvested ingredients, but new flavours and culinary techniques continue to emerge.

 Beverages

-People often cool down in the hot tropical sun with a kulau, a green coconut filled with sweet, slightly tangy coconut water.
+People often drink kulau, a green coconut filled with sweet, slightly tangy coconut water.
 Coffee is Papua New Guinea's second largest agricultural export, after oil palm, and is primarily grown in the Highlands Region.
 Hence, coffee is a widely consumed beverage in the country.
 Tea, introduced by the British, is very popular in the coastal areas, especially in the southern region.
 It is often drunk steaming hot, black and very sweet.
 Tea is grown locally in the Highlands Region.
 Apart from non-alcoholic drinks, beer is an alcoholic beverage that is favoured among many Papua New Guineans.

 Staples

 Sago is a common and essential part of Papua New Guinean cuisine, as the starch ingredient is included in several traditional dishes, such as pancakes and pudding.
 Sago is in the form of flour usually extracted from the palm tree.
 Staples of the Papua New Guinean diet include karuka, sweet potato (kaukau), cassava, breadfruit (ulu), and coconuts.
-Coconut cream is a delicacy often found in numerous local dishes of Papua New Guinea.
+Coconut cream is often found in local dishes.
 Coastal regions traditionally use coconut milk and cream as a cooking medium, while the Highlands regions do not.
 Coconut oil is used on special occasions in the coastal regions.

 Meat proteins are occasionally consumed in Papua New Guinea.
 However, for people residing in coastal areas, seafood forms a substantial part of their diet.
 Pork is regarded as a celebratory meat in Papua New Guinea, and is prepared on special occasions, including Christmas feasts.